leobyang/Tutorial05/README.md

 Color guessing game

-Sets an RGB color and have 6 colours to pick from, you need to i

-Identify the RGB colour by clicking on the correct circle.
+Sets an RGB color and have 6 colours to pick from, you need to identify the RGB colour by clicking on the correct circle.

 Here are some screenshot examples of the expected game: